k00mi/gitaly/doc/PROCESS.md

 - This will create a merge-request (with changelog) and assign it to you.
 Once the build has completed successfully, assign it to a maintainer for review.

+##### Security release

+- Check what version of Gitaly you're backporting by opening the `GITALY_SERVER_VERSION` file in GitLab-Rails
+- Create a stable branch for this version:
+  - `git checkout vX.Y.Z`, than `git checkout -b X-Y-stable`, and push it to the main gitlab.com repository
+  - Create the required merge requests on `dev.gitlab.org` and follow the usual process

 ## Experimental builds

 Push the release tag to dev.gitlab.org/gitlab/gitaly.
 After the